aroaminggeek/clean-blog-middleman/README.md

 This is my conversion of the [Clean Blog](https://startbootstrap.com/template-overviews/clean-blog/) template to [Middleman](http://middlemanapp.com).
 There are [many](https://github.com/sandiegoscott/middleman-clean-blog) versions [like it](https://github.com/Devahoy/middlehoy), but this one is mine.
+My code is ugly.
+It is not pro-level by any stretch.
+I will master it as I master my ruby skills.

 The things I've modified or added:
 * Google Analytics